-- You are permitted to run a BVI as a single directorates.
+- You are permitted to run a BVI as a single directorate.

 - Corporate Books, minutes and records can be stored anywhere.

-- You do not need to have meetings in British Virgin Islands, in fact there is no statutory requirement to hold annual general meetings.
+- You do not need to have meetings in the British Virgin Islands, in fact, there is no statutory requirement to hold annual general meetings.